Clinical FAQs

 What is the difference between a day 3 or day 5 transfer?

 Transfer days are based upon assessment of your embryo/s in the laboratory, which occur on day 3 and day 5.
-If there are a group of embryos on day 3 that have a similar appearance and embryo selection for transfer cannot be made, then a day 5 transfer will be arranged with you.
-If the embryologists can identify an embryo on day 3 that will be suitable for transfer, then they will arrange a day 3 transfer with you.
+If a group of embryos on day 3 has a similar appearance and embryo selection for transfer cannot be made, a day 5 transfer will be arranged for you.
+If the embryologists think a transfer on day 3 is better for you, they will arrange this.

-Can I take a picture of my embryo?
+Can I take a picture or video during embryo transfer?

 Embryo Freezing (vitrification)